rachaelvphillips/RStatisticalSoftware/README.md

 # RStatisticalSoftware
-A repository to hold statistical software I've developed.
+A repository to hold statistical software I've developed/made changes to.